userrooot/portfolio/README.md

 <div align="center">

-`// Based in Gondal, Gujarat · Open to the world`
+`// Based in Gujarat · Open to the world`

 </div>